 Mike Tsang is a photographer and oral historian based in London who satisfies his curiosity by taking part in cultural anthropology projects.

 Mike is himself British Born Chinese, and this project is the culmination of many conversations with other 'BBC's' that made him realise how fascinating and varied the stories of their parents' settlement in the UK were.
 The British Born Chinese as they are now are mostly first-generation, the children of these immigrants from the vast Chinese diaspora.
 These interviews form an important record of the British Born Chinese community, of how each of them identifies with both China and Britain, and of their hopes for the future.

-For more information on Mike's commercial and editorial work, see www.miketsangphotography.com.
+For more Mike's past projects, see www.miketsangphotography.com.
 All images copyright © Mike Tsang.